singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 Then to submit a build, you'll need to grab your credentials from https://<registry>/token.
 You can write them to your Singularity Registry secrets at `$HOME/.sregistry`.
-Once your token and registry base are defined, you can push like this:
+Once your token and registry base are defined, you will need to create the collection in the web interface first to establish yourself as an owner. **You cannot push to a collection that does not exist**.
+Once the collection is created (for example, below I created the collection "collection"), you can push like this:

 ```bash
 $ sregistry build --name registry://collection/container:tag Singularity --builder google_build